MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: INTRODUCTION

-In recent years, many researchers are eager to use low-light image enhancement techniques for nighttime UAV tracking \cite{ye2021darklighter,fu2022highlightnet,ye2022tracker,yao2024enhancing}.
-For example, Fu et al. \cite{fu2022highlightnet} propose a light enhancer called "HighlightNet" designed to illuminate specific target areas for UAV trackers.
-To avoid excessive enhancement in scenarios with complex illumination, LDEnhancer \cite{yao2024enhancing} improves nighttime UAV tracking by suppressing light distribution.
-On the other hand, domain adaptation (DA) is introduced in nighttime UAV tracking, providing an effective solution to the challenges of domain discrepancy.
-UDAT \cite{ye2022unsupervised} generate nighttime training samples and adversarially train a model for narrowing the gap between day and night circumstances.
-TDA-Track \cite{fu2024prompt} proposes a prompt-driven temporal domain adaptation training framework to fully utilize temporal contexts for nighttime UAV tracking.
-Despite these advancements, current solutions for nighttime tracking continue to face substantial limitations.
-The development of an end-to-end trainable UAV vision system is hindered by over-reliance on image enhancement, limited availability of high-quality nighttime data, and an often-overlooked relationship between daytime and nighttime trackers.
-Current CNN-based trackers have limited receptive fields, leading to suboptimal performance, whereas ViT-based trackers demand substantial memory and computational resources due to their reliance on the self-attention mechanism.
-Additionally, in UAV tracking, the inconsistent feature distribution across consecutive frames hampers long-term object tracking, making long sequence modeling capabilities essential.
-Recently, the State Space Model has excelled in modeling long-range dependencies with linear complexity, leading to Mamba's \cite{gu2023mamba} success across visual tasks, particularly in long sequence modeling like video understanding \cite{li2024videomamba,yang2024vivim} and high-resolution medical image processing \cite{xing2024segmamba,ruan2024vm}.
-These successful applications inspired us to adapt Mamba for nighttime UAV tracking, leveraging its long-sequence modeling capabilities to learn robust feature representations in low-illuminated scenarios while maintaining lower computational requirements for effective nighttime tracking.
+Existing nighttime UAV tracking methods can generally be categorized into two types: trackers based on low-light image enhancement techniques and those utilizing domain adaptation (DA).
+For the first type of trackers~\cite{ye2021darklighter,ye2022tracker,yao2024enhancing}, a light enhancer is initially used to brighten the nighttime video, followed by a daytime tracker to locate the object.
+However, the development of an end-to-end trainable UAV vision system is limited by the reliance on separate enhancement and tracking processes.
+The latter trackers use domain adaptation to address the domain discrepancy in nighttime UAV tracking~\cite{ye2022unsupervised,fu2024sam,fu2024prompt}.
+The DA framework consists of a feature generator and a discriminator, where the generator learns to extract domain-invariant features by deceiving the discriminator using both daytime and nighttime training samples.
+Domain adaptation requires large amounts of data for training, but high-quality target domain samples are scarce for nighttime learning.
+To address the above issues, DCPT \cite{zhu2024dcpt} introduces an end-to-end trainable architecture that generates darkness clue prompts to enhance the tracking capabilities of a fixed daytime tracker for nighttime operation, enabling robust nighttime UAV tracking without a separate enhancer.
+While DCPT demonstrates robust tracking by leveraging critical darkness cues, such ViT-based trackers require significant memory and computational resources because of their reliance on the self-attention mechanism.
+Recently, the State Space Model has excelled in modeling long-range dependencies with linear complexity, leading to Mamba's \cite{gu2023mamba} success across visual tasks, particularly in long sequence modeling like video understanding \cite{li2024videomamba} and high-resolution medical image processing \cite{ruan2024vm}.
+These successful applications inspired us to adapt Mamba for nighttime UAV tracking, leveraging its long-sequence modeling capabilities to learn robust feature representations in low-illuminated scenarios while maintaining lower computational requirements for efficient nighttime tracking.
 Hence, we propose a compact Mamba-based nighttime UAV tracking framework, termed MambaNUT, which adopts a one-stream architecture with a Vision Mamba backbone and a prediction head.